VenturaNotes/Knowledge/Computer Science/Data Structures/Margaret M. Fleck/(Home Page) Building Blocks for Theoretical Computer Science by Margaret M. Fleck.md

 ### Why learn formal mathematics?
 - “users need to be able to read and understand how the designs work.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=12&annotation=KA5ZHDF3))
-- “when you come to design complex real software, you’ll have to document what you’ve done and how it works.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=12&annotation=9AJJ8BKQ))
+- “when you come to design complex real software, you'll have to document what you've done and how it works.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=12&annotation=9AJJ8BKQ))

 ### Everyone can do proofs
 - “many proofs are very routine.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=13&annotation=YR3E7IJU))